carbon-language/carbon-lang/llvm/docs/LibFuzzer.rst

 * It must tolerate any kind of input (empty, huge, malformed, etc).
 * It must not `exit()` on any input.
 * It may use threads but ideally all threads should be joined at the end of the function.
 * It must be as deterministic as possible.
-Non-determinism (e.g. random decisions not based on the input byte) will make fuzzing inefficient.
+Non-determinism (e.g. random decisions not based on the input bytes) will make fuzzing inefficient.
 * It must be fast.
-Try avoiding cubic or greater complexity.
+Try avoiding cubic or greater complexity, logging, or excessive memory consumption.
 * Ideally, it should not modify any global state (although that's not strict).